Saguiaran: Economy

 The main form of livelihood is agriculture.
-However, through the influx of businessmen from Marawi City, establishments such as gasoline stations, hardware and construction materials shops, tailoring shops, glassware shops, pharmacies, groceries, Maranaw and Middle Eastern restaurants and coffee shops are visible through out the main thorough fare.
-The most popular among the restaurants is the Norhaya Local Restaurant which is patronized by the locals all across Lanao passing by Saguiaran.
-Also, among the coffee lovers, they flock to Black Scoop Cafe located in Poblacion.
-Among Sinarikit village residents in Poblacion, they rely with Sinarikit Pharmacy and Mini Mart for a one stop shop needs.
+However, through the influx of businessmen from Marawi City, establishments such as gasoline stations, hardware and construction materials shops, tailoring shops, glassware shops, pharmacies, groceries, Maranaw and Middle Eastern restaurants and coffee shops are visible throughout the main thorough fare.

 Tourism

 Pantuwaraya Lake National Park is a 20 ha park comprising Lake Pantao Raya and surrounding area.
 It was declared a national park in 1965.

 Tourists can visit the Basak Lake located at Barangay Maito Basak.
 Another tourists attraction is the Buwalan Mosque, considered the oldest Mosque in Saguiaran, is situated above tiny hills where in nearby spring provides potable water to people of Saguiaran and nearby Marawi City.
 This spring has many outlets but the notable one is the one being used by the public as water supply.

 Tourists may buy special Browa, a Maranao delicacy, at Tata Bakeshoppe along the National Highway fronting the Municipal Hall.
 The taste has made this Browa special than other Browa made from Marawi City.
 The provincial welcome arch is located at Saguiaran, which is notable for its Islamic influence.

 Bualan Mosque, is considered the oldest mosque in Saguiaran.

 Pantar Bridge is a half-century-old American-built truss bridge.
 Overseen from the bridge is the water reservoir of National Power Corporation and the welcome arch of the province of Lanao del Sur.